apache/beam/sdks/java/extensions/euphoria/README.md

 ## Contact us

-* Feel free to open an issue in [issue tracker](https://github.com/seznam/euphoria/issues)
+* Feel free to open an issue in the [issue tracker](https://github.com/seznam/euphoria/issues)
 * In case of questions you can contact us via [Gitter channel](https://gitter.im/euphoria-api/Lobby) or e-mail directly any of the project members

 ### Euphoria Team